AdobeDocs/experience-manager-65.de-DE/help/communities/search-implementation.md

 ### ASRP-Suchen {#asrp-searches}

-Für [ASRP](asrp.md)wird UGC in der Adobe-Cloud gespeichert.
+Bei [ASRP](asrp.md)wird UGC in der Adobe Cloud gespeichert.
 Während UGC in CRX nicht sichtbar ist, ist die [Moderation](moderate-ugc.md) sowohl in der Autor- als auch in der Veröffentlichungs-Umgebung verfügbar.
-Die Verwendung der [UGC-Such-API](#ugc-search-api) funktioniert für ASRP genauso wie für andere SRPs.
+The use of the [UGC search API](#ugc-search-api) works for ASRP the same as for other SRPs.

-Es gibt derzeit keine Tools zur Verwaltung von ASRP-Suchen.
+Tools do not currently exist for managing ASRP searches.

-Beim Erstellen benutzerdefinierter Eigenschaften, die durchsuchbar sind, müssen die [Benennungsanforderungen](#naming-of-custom-properties)eingehalten werden.
+When creating custom properties that are searchable, it is necessary to adhere to the [naming requirements](#naming-of-custom-properties).

-### MSRP-Suchen {#msrp-searches}
+### MSRP Searches {#msrp-searches}

-Für [MSRP](msrp.md)wird UGC in MongoDB gespeichert, das für die Suche mit Solr konfiguriert ist.
-UGC ist in CRX nicht sichtbar, aber die [Moderation](moderate-ugc.md) ist sowohl in der Autor- als auch in der Veröffentlichungs-Umgebung verfügbar.
+For [MSRP](msrp.md), UGC is stored in MongoDB configured to use Solr for searching.
+UGC will not be visible in CRX, but [moderation](moderate-ugc.md) is available from both the author and publish environments.

-Zu MSRP und Solr:
+Regarding MSRP and Solr:

-* Der eingebettete Solr für die AEM-Plattform wird nicht für MSRP verwendet.
+* The embedded Solr for the AEM platform is not used for MSRP.
-* Wenn Sie einen Remote-Support für die AEM-Plattform verwenden, kann dieser für MSRP freigegeben werden, sollte jedoch unterschiedliche Sammlungen verwendet werden.
+* If using a remote Solr for the AEM platform, it may be shared with MSRP, but they should use different collections.
-* Solr kann für die Standardsuche oder für die mehrsprachige Suche (MLS) konfiguriert werden.
+* Solr may be configured for standard search or for multilingual search (MLS).
-* Weitere Informationen zur Konfiguration finden Sie unter [Solr-Konfiguration](msrp.md#solr-configuration) für MSRP.
+* For configuration details, see [Solr Configuration](msrp.md#solr-configuration) for MSRP.

-Benutzerdefinierte Suchfunktionen sollten die [UGC-Suchschnittstelle](#ugc-search-api)verwenden.
+Custom search features should use the [UGC search API](#ugc-search-api).

-Beim Erstellen benutzerdefinierter Eigenschaften, die durchsuchbar sind, müssen die [Benennungsanforderungen](#naming-of-custom-properties)eingehalten werden.
+When creating custom properties that are searchable, it is necessary to adhere to the [naming requirements](#naming-of-custom-properties).

-### JSRP-Suchen {#jsrp-searches}
+### JSRP Searches {#jsrp-searches}

-Bei [JSRP](jsrp.md)wird UGC in [Oak](../../help/sites-deploying/platform.md) gespeichert und ist nur im Repository der AEM-Autor- oder Veröffentlichungsinstanz sichtbar, in der es eingegeben wurde.
+For [JSRP](jsrp.md), UGC is stored in [Oak](../../help/sites-deploying/platform.md) and is visible only in the repository of the AEM author or publish instance on which it was entered.

-Da UGC in der Regel in der Veröffentlichungs-Umgebung eingegeben wird, müssen für Produktionssysteme mit mehreren Herausgebern ein [Veröffentlichungscluster](topologies.md)und nicht eine Veröffentlichungsfarm konfiguriert werden, damit die eingegebenen Inhalte von allen Herausgebern sichtbar sind.
+Da UGC in der Regel in der Umgebung &quot;Veröffentlichen&quot;eingegeben wird, muss für Produktionssysteme mit mehreren Herausgebern ein [Veröffentlichungscluster](topologies.md)und nicht eine Veröffentlichungsfarm konfiguriert werden, damit die eingegebenen Inhalte von allen Herausgebern sichtbar sind.

 Bei JSRP ist in der Umgebung &quot;Veröffentlichen&quot;eingegebenes UGC in der Autorenversion nie sichtbar.
 So finden alle [Moderations](moderate-ugc.md) -Aufgaben in der Umgebung der Veröffentlichung statt.